DanLeEpicMan/website/content/misc/tutorials/linear-regression.md

 # Conclusion

 All this just about summarizes an overview into linear regression.
-Note that there's a much bigger world I have not mentioned whatsoever.
-Namely, the statistical inference and interpretability behind linear regression, as well as alternatives to least squares.
+Yet, there's a much bigger world I have not mentioned whatsoever.
+Namely, alternatives to least squares, as well as the statistical inference and interpretability behind linear regression.
 I intend to write future tutorials covering these topics, particularly regularization and a statistical-based overview.